 Other jobs I’ve held include my post as associate editor of SAMHSA News, the award-winning newsletter of the federal Substance Abuse and Mental Health Services Administration, and as a reporter for The Gazette newspaper, part of The Washington Post Company.

 I’m bilingual in English and Spanish, and when I’m not in writing wonderland, I love shopping.
-And traveling.
+And traveling near and (most often) far.
 Want to know more?
 Feel free to wander around my site or contact me directly.